Resources for Individuals and Families Impacted

 The Seattle Visiting Nurse Association (SVNA) is hosting a series of drive-thru flu clinics for community members ages 4+.
 All insurances accepted, no cost to uninsured and underinsured community members.
 Register and learn more.

 Resources for victims of domestic violence

 - How to support victims of domestic violence:

-First Responders and Healthcare Professionals
+First Responders, Healthcare Professionals and Essential Workers

 - Find information for first responders and health-care professionals who are quarantined as a result of potential exposure at work.

 Managing Stress and Anxiety

 Stay Home, Stay Healthy: Take care of your metal health and well-being

 Living through the COVID-19 pandemic and "Stay Home, Stay Healthy" order is stressful, confusing and takes its toll on everyone.
 Redmond Police Department’s Mental Health Professional has created a Stay Home Stress Management Safety Plan for you and your family to fill out at home.
 This plan will go through steps to recognize when you are overwhelmed, how you can personally manage stress overload, and when and who to call if you need outside help.
 Stay Home Stress Management Plan Worksheet